Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Limitations of the Study

-Our analysis cannot distinguish between different types of electricity users, but given commercial and residential demand comprise similar shares of both total demand and HVAC demand, plus the possibility that some thermal loads derive from industrial demand, it is likely that half or more of temperature-sensitive demand derives from large, non-residential users.\footnote{The Energy Information Administration's Annual Energy Outlook, reports that 37\% of electricity demand is residential, 35\% is commercial, and 27\% industrial, and the rest mainly transportation \cite{eia2014}.
-Also see \href{https://www.epa.gov/energy/electricity-customers}{https://www.epa.gov/energy/electricity-customers}).} Such users are likely to operate at a scale that would make investment in power-shifting devices economic and thus more likely, although we do not have data in this study to decompose commercial, industrial, and residential customers, much less size classes.
+Our analysis cannot distinguish between different types of electricity users, but given commercial and residential demand comprise similar shares of both total demand and HVAC demand, plus the possibility that some thermal loads derive from industrial demand, it is likely that half or more of temperature-sensitive demand derives from large, non-residential users.\footnote{The Energy Information Administration's Annual Energy Outlook, reports that 37\% of electricity demand is residential, 35\% is commercial, and 27\% industrial, and the rest mainly transportation \citep{eia2014}.
+Also see \href{https://www.epa.gov/energy/electricity-customers}{https://www.epa.gov/energy/electricity-customers}).} Such users are likely to operate at a scale that would make investment in power-shifting devices more economic and thus more likely to be adopted under appropriate incentive policies, although we do not have data in this study to decompose commercial, industrial, and residential customers, much less size classes.

-Because future power systems are likely to have much higher shares of low-cost intermittent renewables, shiftability is likely to be even more valuable, but will require different kinds of shifts.
-Instead of simply flattening the demand profile, load will need to be shifted toward variable supply.
-The value of transmission in such a system will also be different and more complex, for some regions of the country have more renewable potential than others, due to heterogeneity in available wind, solar radiation, and land resources.
-Diversity of renewable resource assets will also be valuable as this will serve to even out supply and thereby substitute for storage and load flexibility.